ansys/pyaedt/doc/source/API/Constants.rst

 Constants
 ==========
-This section lists all the useful constants used in pyaedt.
+This section lists constants that are commonly used in PyAEDT.

 Example of constants usage: